 5530 - This program provides support for the College.
 Expenditures are for the following purposes:

-Instruction includes activities intended to prepare students for their responsibilities to the community as members of the legal profession through theoretical instruction, practical experience, specialized training as lawyers, and necessary support services.
+Instruction is designed to prepare students for their responsibilities to the community as members of the legal profession through theoretical instruction, practical experience, specialized training as lawyers, and necessary support services.

 ACADEMIC SUPPORT--LAW LIBRARY

-The law library includes activities intended to support the legal education curriculum by providing sufficient access to reference and research materials to allow students and faculty members to research questions of law in preparation for classroom presentations and assignments, moot court, trial practice, and legal clinic assignments, and to support legal scholarship.
+The law library supports the legal education curriculum by providing sufficient access to reference and research materials to allow students and faculty members to research questions of law in preparation for classroom presentations and assignments, moot court, trial practice, and legal clinic assignments, and to support legal scholarship.
 The law library also supports the legal research needs of the larger community, including local attorneys.

 Student services includes admissions, records, financial aid, career services, the Academic Support Program, the Legal Education Opportunity Program (LEOP), and the Disability Resource Program.
-Through these offices, students are provided a system for application and admission to the law school and information about their academic performance.
-Students are assisted in securing financial assistance to complete the instructional program and in identifying employment opportunities.
-These activities include academic advising, accommodations for students with disabilities, the Academic Support Program (which provides analytical skills and writing instruction to qualifying students), and the LEOP program (which includes small group tutorials and other services to supplement regular instructional activities for certain students).
+Through these offices, students are provided a fair system for admittance to the law school and information about their academic performance.
+Students are assisted in securing necessary financial assistance to complete the instructional program and in identifying employment opportunities.
+Support services include academic advising, accommodations for students with disabilities, the Academic Support Program, which provides analytical skills and writing instruction to qualifying students, and the LEOP program, which includes small group tutorials and other services to supplement regular instructional activities for disadvantaged students.

 Institutional support includes executive management and management support, human resources, fiscal services, public safety, community relations, and administrative services.

 Operation and maintenance of plant consists of the management of the physical environment, as well as the planning and administration of maintenance and renovation activities of the College's student fee-supported plant.